kubernetes/enhancements/keps/sig-multicluster/2149-clusterid/README.md

 | Blockers     | Official API review if using *.k8s.io                                                    | Official API review |
 | Conformance testing     | Not possible now, and no easy path forward                                                   | Standard |

 **In the end, SIG-Multicluster discussed this with SIG-Architecture and it was decided to stick with the plan to use a CRD.** Notes from this conversation are in the [SIG-Architecture meeting agenda](https://docs.google.com/document/d/1BlmHq5uPyBUDlppYqAAzslVbAO8hilgjqZUTaNXUhKM/preview) for 3/25/2021.
+A graduation criteria set for Alpha->Beta stage to fully immortalize this decision is intended to be the last chance to consider including this design in k/k or not.

 ### Test Plan